-Substituting one serving of red meat a day with one serving of poultry a day was associated with a 17% lower risk of overall breast cancer.
-Also substituting one serving a day of red meat for one serving of combined legumes, nuts, poultry and fish was associated with a 14% lower risk of overall breast cancer.
+Substituting one serving of red meat a day with one serving of poultry, was associated with a seventeen per cent lower overall risk of breast cancer.
+Also substituting one serving a day of red meat for one serving of combined legumes, nuts, poultry and fish was associated with a fourteen per cent lower overall risk of breast cancer.

-It is important to note that this is only one study and needs to be interpreted alongside the wider body of current evidence related to dietary factors and cancer risk, so it is not yet clear whether this study alongside other potential future evidence will lead to a different set of conclusions about dietary links with breast cancer.
+It is important to note that this is only one study and needs to be interpreted alongside the wider body of current evidence related to dietary factors and cancer risk, so it is not yet clear whether additional research will lead to a different set of conclusions about dietary links with breast cancer.

-However, it should not be concluded from this particular study alone that red meat and processed meat increase the risk of breast cancer.
+It should therefore not be concluded from this particular study alone, that red meat and processed meat increase the risk of breast cancer.